Field sobriety testing: Impaired driving

-Impaired driving, referred to as Driving under the influence (DUI), or Driving while intoxicated (DWI), is the crime of driving a motor vehicle while impaired by alcohol or other drugs (including recreational drugs and those prescribed by physicians), to a level that renders the driver incapable of operating a motor vehicle safely.
+Impaired driving, referred to among other terms as driving under the influence (DUI) or driving while intoxicated (DWI), is the crime of driving a motor vehicle while impaired by alcohol or other drugs (including recreational drugs and those prescribed by physicians), to a level that renders the driver incapable of operating a motor vehicle safely.
 People who receive multiple DUI offenses are often people struggling with alcoholism or alcohol dependence.

-Traffic accidents are predominantly caused by driving under the influence; for people in Europe between the age of 15 and 29, DUI is one of the main causes of mortality.
-According to the National Highway Traffic Safety Administration alcohol-related crashes cause approximately $37 billion in damages annually.
-DUI and alcohol-related crashes produce an estimated $45 billion in damages every year.
+Driving under the influence is a significant cause of traffic accidents.
+The National Highway Traffic Safety Administration found that, between 2014-2023, approximately 11,000 Americans were killed each year in alcohol-related accidents, representing nearly 30% of traffic fatalities in the United States.
+The Centers for Disease Control and Prevention estimated the monetary cost of alcohol-related traffic fatalities in the United States (including medical costs and the actuarial value of lives lost) as more than $120 billion in 2020.
+DUI is similarly one of the main causes of mortality for people in Europe aged 15-29.

 With alcohol, a drunk driver's level of intoxication is typically determined by a measurement of blood alcohol content or BAC; but this can also be expressed as a breath test measurement, often referred to as a BrAC.
 A BAC or BrAC measurement in excess of the specific threshold level, such as 0.08%, defines the criminal offense with no need to prove impairment.
 In some jurisdictions, there is an aggravated category of the offense at a higher BAC level, such as 0.12%, 0.15% or 0.20%.
 In many jurisdictions, police officers can conduct field tests of suspects to look for signs of intoxication.
 The US state of Colorado has a maximum blood content of THC for drivers who have consumed cannabis.

 In most countries, driver's licence suspensions, fines and prison sentences for DUI offenders are used as a deterrent.
 Anyone who is convicted of driving while under the influence of alcohol or other drugs can be heavily fined and/or given a prison sentence.
 In some jurisdictions, impaired drivers who injure or kill another person while driving may face heavier penalties.
 In addition, many countries have prevention campaigns that use advertising to make people aware of the danger of driving while impaired and the potential fines and criminal charges, discourage impaired driving, and encourage drivers to take taxis or public transport home after using alcohol or drugs.
 In some jurisdictions, the bar that served an impaired driver may face civil liability.
-In some countries, non-profit advocacy organizations, a well-known example being Mothers Against Drunk Driving (MADD) run their own publicity campaigns against drunk driving.
+In some countries, non-profit advocacy organizations, a well-known example being Mothers Against Drunk Driving (MADD), run their own publicity campaigns against drunk driving.